juliandev/SIFTER/README.md

 Genome-scale phylogenetic function annotation of large and diverse protein families.
 Genome Research 21:1969-1980. doi:10.1101/gr.104687.109

 Please cite the last paper:
-- Danillo C. Almeida-E-Silva and Ricardo Vêncio
+- Danillo C. Almeida-E-Silva and Ricardo VÃªncio
 SIFTER-T: A scalable and optimized framework for the SIFTER phylogenomic method of probabilistic protein domain annotation.
 BioTechniques 58:140-142.
 doi: 10.2144/000114266